-Formal Ombudsman investigations are a powerful part of our work.
-However, we will support local resolution before a formal investigation where possible.
-We achieve this through our work at dispute support, a unique part of our remit as an Ombudsman.
-Here we empower landlords and residents to resolve their disputes while the complaint is within the landlord's process.
+A unique part of our remit as an Ombudsman is our work in dispute support.
+Here we empower landlords and residents to resolve their disputes earlier and while the complaint is within the landlord's process.
 This is critical given the higher volumes of complaints landlords are experiencing and the potential for this increase to be sustained.